This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The traffic in India is pretty bad in general, but no other city can prepare you for the sheer traffic anarchy you are about to experience in the country’s capital.
 I would not recommend trying to navigate the chaos by yourself.
 It is easy and convenient to grab a taxi, rickshaw, metro or train.

-Taxi from Delhi airport
+Transport from Delhi airport

 When arriving in the middle of the night I always like to arrange for the hotel I’m staying at to pick me up at the airport so I don’t waste any time driving around looking for my accommodation.
 This is especially handy in India where scams are a part of everyday life.